AdaCore/spark2014/docs/ug/spark_2014.rst

 erroneous concurrent access to shared data (a.k.a. data races).
 More precisely, tasks can only share `synchronized` objects, that is, objects that are protected against concurrent accesses.
-These include atomic objects as well as protected objects (see :ref:`Protected Objects`) and suspension objects (see :ref:`Suspension Objects`).
+These include atomic objects as well as protected objects
+(see :ref:`Protected Objects and Deadlock Avoidance`) and suspension objects (see :ref:`Suspension Objects`).
 As an example, our previous definition of the ``Account_Management`` task type was not in |SPARK|.
 Indeed, data races could occur when accessing the global